background image blur

 When was the last time you checked for malware on your Mac?
-Maybe you’re thinking that your Mac is immune to viruses because it's just so sleek, stylish, and smooth.
+Maybe you’re thinking that your Mac is immune to viruses because it’s sleek, stylish, and smooth.
 You’re not alone—many Mac users assume that macOS is impervious to malware.

 But unfortunately, that’s not the case.
 While Macs are known for being less prone to viruses compared to Windows PCs, they can still fall victim to malicious software (also called malware) that can affect your Mac’s performance, steal your personal files, and cause a whole lot of chaos.